Stable nuclide: Still-unobserved decay

+These include all nuclides of mass 165 and greater.
+Argon-36 is the lightest known "stable" nuclide which is theoretically unstable.

+The positivity of energy release in these processes means they are allowed kinematically (they do not violate conservation of energy) and, thus, in principle, can occur.
+They are not observed due to strong but not absolute suppression, by spin-parity selection rules (for beta decays and isomeric transitions) or by the thickness of the potential barrier (for alpha and cluster decays and spontaneous fission).

 Summary table for numbers of each class of nuclides

 This is a summary table from List of nuclides.
-Note that numbers are not exact and may change slightly in the future, as nuclides are observed to be radioactive, or new half-lives are determined to some precision.
+Numbers are not exact and may change slightly in the future, as nuclides are observed to be radioactive, or new half-lives are determined to some precision.

 List of stable nuclides

+The primordial radionuclides are included for comparison; they are italicized and offset from the list of stable nuclides proper.